tsar-workshop/tsar-workshop.github.io/content/cfp/cfp.md

 ### Submissions

 We welcome three types of papers: long papers, short papers and demos.
+Submissions should be made to via [EasyChair](https://easychair.org/my/conference?conf=tsar2025emnlp2025).

 The papers should present novel research.
 The review will be double blind and thus all submissions should be anonymized.

 **Long and Short Papers:** We adhere to the same [guidelines as EMNLP 2025](https://2025.emnlp.org/calls/main_conference_papers/#paper-submission-details).

 **Demo Papers:** Demos should be six pages in length, including references, and should describe implemented systems related to the topics of interest of the workshop.
 It also should include a link to a short screencast of the working software.
 In addition, authors of demo papers must be willing to present a demo of their system during TSAR 2025.
 Further guidance on the preparation of demo papers is available through the [main conference website](https://2025.emnlp.org/calls/demos/#submission-guidelines).

+All submissions must be made via the workshop EasyChair page (link above).
+Organisers will not be able to accept submissions made after the workshop deadline, or made via email.
+All information including the authors lists and affiliations should be finalised prior to submission and will not be modifiable after acceptance.

+Please use the official [ACL style templates](https://github.com/acl-org/acl-style-files).
+Please follow the [paper formatting guidelines](https://acl-org.github.io/ACLPUB/formatting.html) general to *ACL conferences.
+Authors should not modify these style files or use templates designed for other conferences.
+Submissions that do not conform to the required styles, including paper size, margin width, and font size restrictions, will be rejected without review.

 ### Program Committee